soerenengels/kirby-steady/README.md

 You can simply add a **Steady: Plans** `$block` by adding it to your fieldsets.

-You can use the predefined Snippets in `/snippets/components/steady/...` to render following components:
+You can use the predefined Snippets in `/snippets/components/steady/*.php` to render following components:

 - All Plans
 - A single plan

-Examples
+#### Example: Display all plans or a single plan via a `$snippet`.

 ```php
 // Display all plans